krishnachaitanya2004/Document-chatbot/README.md

 ## Overview

-The Document Chatbot is designed to learn from a given PDF and engage in conversations with users based on the knowledge it acquires.
-Keep in mind that the results may not always be accurate.
+The Document Chatbot engages in conversations with users based on the knowledge it acquires from the pdf file uploaded by users.
+The results may not always be accurate.

 ## How It Works

 1. **Run the Program:** Simply run the provided notebook, specifying the path to your PDF file in the `PyPDFLoader`.
 A detailed explanation of the code is available within the notebook in the form of comments.
-2.
-3. **Engage in Conversations:** Once the bot has processed the PDF, you can start chatting with it to ask queries.
+2. **Engage in Conversations:** Once the bot has processed the PDF, you can start chatting with it to ask queries.

 ## Running the Program